Learn about your style of feeding your child and whether it’s helping you raise a healthy eater, and what you can do if it’s not.

 You have a hairstyle, a fashion style, a style of walking and talking, and more.
 You also have a parental feeding style — or maybe several feeding styles rolled into one.

 In this article, you’ll learn the four common parental feeding styles, their impact on your child’s eating, and how they show up day-to-day.

 Your feeding style summarizes the general attitudes and philosophies you have about feeding your child.

-There are four recognized styles: Controlling, Indulgent, Uninvolved and Diplomatic.
+There are four recognized parental feeding styles: Controlling, Indulgent, Uninvolved and Diplomatic.